polartron/midnight/index.md

 Length: 2013-2015
 Role: Programmer & CEO
 ```
 Size DOES Matter is a mobile game about rhythmically fitting inside different sized holes.
-We won a BAFTA for this one, got published by Channel 4 and had a month of free TV ads on UK television.
+We won a BAFTA for this one, got published by Channel 4 and had a month of free ads on UK television.
 <hr>
 <br/>
 <h2>